supermileage/telemetry-web/README.md

-# Telemetrics
+# Telemetry

-View the page [here](http://www.supermileage.ca/telemetrics-view/).
+View the page [here](http://www.supermileage.ca/telemetry-web/).
 You'll have to log in with the UBCST Google account for verification.

 The data is sent to a Pub/Sub listener, which has a cloud function subscribed to it that will push that data to the cloudstore.